Schumer, McConnell spar over Dems' S1 election bill during rare committee appearance: 'Shame!'

 S.1 and its companion legislation, H.R.1, which passed the House with only Democratic votes, would also ban states from requiring photo ID to vote; raise barriers for states to clear voter rolls; require states to offer drop boxes for 45 days before an election and much more.

-A group of 14 other Senate Republicans is participating in a press conference later Wednesday railing against S.1, the equivalent of more than 20% of their caucus.
+A group of 14 other Senate Republicans is participating in a news conference later Wednesday railing against S.1, the equivalent of more than 20% of their caucus.

 "That's another kind of metric that tells you how fired up they are," a GOP aide said of the sentiment among GOP senators on S.1.